Asthriona/Yukiko/README.md

+# REBUILD IN PROGRESS!
+## This versions is now outdated.
+The [Yukiko Dev Team](https://team.yukiko.app) is actively working on a new version.

 # Yukiko
 Yukiko is a pretty powerfull Discord bot that include XP system, Leaderboard, Music, Welcome and farewell message, Moderation, and much more!